 - Participation in evaluation of the VSI program including but not limited to: teacher and student pre/post tests, surveys, and interviews.

 **Additional content support will be addressed in 2 ways: (1) Via targeted, individualized support the teachers receive as they design their unit and engineering task.
-(2) Via NSTA’s Learning Center, teachers will gain additional science content and learn of pedagogical implications for student learning by participating in self-directed online learning experiences (SciPacks) related to environmental science concepts.
+(2) Via NSTA’s Learning Center, teachers will gain additional science content and learn of pedagogical implications for student learning by participating in self-directed online learning experiences (SciObjects) related to life science concepts.
 (3) Access to the professors for ongoing support.
 During the institute, teachers will be able to ask the institute’s science professors in person for clarification, receive feedback on their assignments, and learn about links to helpful resources.
 Following the eight-day residential portion of the program, this support will extend across the school year with online discussion forums and follow up meetings.

 ***Professional Learning Communities (PLCs) and continued support for science teacher leaders.
 VSI staff will work with current VSI and district science teacher leaders to establish and co-facilitate on-site Professional Learning Communities (PLCs) in the team’s school or district.
 These PLCs will meet three times during the school year to provide sustained support to the teams beyond the institute and follow-up meetings as the new learning is implemented in classrooms.
 Research shows that meeting with teachers and providing a regular space, time, and a protocol for reflection on practice will grow expertise to improve student performance (ETS 2001).